We lost a sale. It happens and it is always difficult to swallow, especially when the reason is seemingly trivial.

 "The Law of Singularity – The most important aspect of a brand is its single-mindedness.
 A brand is a singular idea or concept that you own inside the mind of the prospect."

 We are Loadbalancer.org, and what we sell is immediately obvious to those that need such an appliance.

 It ultimately comes down to this.

-Our core audience, technicians, the people that have to use our products and support daily are the ones that ‘get’ us.
+Our core audience - technicians, the people that have to use our products and support daily - are the ones that ‘get’ us.
+They know that our load balancer is a great product which can handle almost anything that's thrown at it.
+They've experienced our support - which is regularly applauded by those who rely on it.

-Our load balancer is a great product that handles almost anything thrown at it.
-Our support is regularly applauded and that resonates with the people that rely on those things.
-Our customers serve as the driver to create better products.
-Their feedback helps us improve and add features and they can even serve as a marketing force, by recommending our products.
+Our customers serve as our motivation to create better products.
+Their feedback helps us improve and add features - and they can even serve as a marketing force by recommending our products.

 We can’t and shouldn’t try to please everyone, but we strive to ensure our customers are happy in every instance.
 Even if we somehow manage to really upset a customer, we can learn from it and improve going forward.
 Has this approach impacted growth?
 Who knows - and this blog post probably won’t be the end of the discussion.